Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Would it bother you to learn that your fat dog is going to die soon?

-If you are heartless it may not, but for many of us our dogs are like our children, and besides an early death we need to know that many of our dogs last days may be spent fighting off health problems.
+If you are heartless, it may not, but for many of us, our dogs are like our children.
+Besides an early death, we need to know that many of our dogs' last days may be spent fighting off health problems.
 An obese dog may develop diabetes, arthritis, heart disease, liver problems, or even a skin disease where nasty fungi grow in the folds of her fat.
-All overweight dogs have a hard time dealing with heat waves and have more problems if they need to undergo anesthesia for dental problems.
+All overweight dogs have a hard time dealing with heatwaves and have more problems if they need to undergo anesthesia for dental problems.

-One study done by the AVMA showed dogs fed a restricted calorie diet lived 2 years longer than overweight dogs, and the diseases of old age did not occur until much later in life.
+One study done by the AVMA showed dogs fed a restricted-calorie diet lived two years longer than overweight dogs, and the diseases of old age did not occur until much later in life.
 In an obesity study done in the UK, 21% of the dogs were considered obese and only 13% lean; Labradors were the dog breed most likely to be obese.

-If you have already let your dog become overweight, the answer is probably not going to be as simple as a a weight loss drug like Slentrol.
-Studies have shown that most obese dogs are on the same diet as normal dogs, so even before changing the diet you need to work on these two important issues in your dog´s life.
+If you have already let your dog become overweight, the answer is probably not going to be as simple as a weight-loss drug like slentrol.
+Studies have shown that most obese dogs are on the same diet as normal dogs, so even before changing the diet, you need to work on these two important issues in your dog´s life.

 If your obese dog has already developed arthritis, swimming is an exercise that is easy on the joints.
 You might need to call around local dog clubs and rescue organizations to find a pool that accepts dogs for special swim times.

 2. Teach Her Tricks With Plenty of Movements

 There are plenty of sites where you can learn tricks, and there are books available on Amazon.com and other locations.
 Teaching her tricks like “spin” will burn up calories, and the tricks she performs do not need to be rewarded with treats.
 You both can have some fun with the weight loss program!